-To whitelist input fields, you will need to alter your site's HTML code and add the attribute data-hj-whitelist to them.
-Initially this will only work on <input> and <textarea> fields only.
+To allow these elements and keystrokes, you will need to alter your site's HTML code and add the attribute data-hj-allow to them.

-Data-hj-whitelist will not work recursively.
+Data-hj-allow will not work recursively.
 This means that applying this attribute to a parent container will have no effect.
-You will need to apply this attribute to each individual field you wish to whitelist.
+You will need to apply this attribute to each individual field you wish to allow.

-Hotjar will have restrictions in place which will prevent you from whitelisting fields with potentially sensitive personal information.
-These fields will always be suppressed by the Hotjar script, even if they are whitelisted.
-In the cases mentioned below, keystroke data will never be recorded or sent to our servers and is always suppressed.
+Restrictions are in place which will prevent you from allowing fields with potentially sensitive personal information.
+These fields will always be suppressed by the Hotjar script, even if they are allowed.

-- Credit Card numbers: If a user enters 10 or more digits in sequence, Hotjar assumes that this is a Credit Card number so the data is suppressed.
+- Longer numbers, such as credit card and phone numbers: If a user enters 9 or more digits in sequence, Hotjar assumes that this is a Credit Card or Phone number so the data is suppressed.
 Although credit card numbers can be detected through an algorithm, we purposely chose to use a more basic method since an algorithm could fail to suppress a credit card number with an accidental typo.

 - Email Addresses: If a user enters what appears to be an email address, the data is suppressed.

 - Fields of a specific HTML Type: Any fields using one of the following HTML types - password, email

-- Fields with specific Names or IDs: Any fields with an HTML Name or ID attribute equal to one of the following - username, name, surname, familyname, fullname, email, phone, telephone, tel, mobile, address, ssn, dob,dateofbirth, password, pass, creditcard, cc, ccnum, ccname, ccnumber, ccexpiry, ccexp, ccexpmonth, ccexpyear, cccvc, cccvv, cctype, cvc, cvv.
-(Note: For names and IDs, case and the symbols - _ are ignored.
+- Input fields with specific Names or IDs: Any input fields with an HTML Name or ID attribute equal to one of the following - username, name, firstname, surname, lastname, familyname, fullname, email, phone, ,cell, cellphone, telephone, tel, postcode, postalcode, zip, zipcode, mobile, address, ssn, security, securitynum, socialsec, socialsecuritynumber, socsec, ppsn, nationalinsurancenumber, nin, dob,dateofbirth, password, pass, adgangskode, authpw, contrasena, contrasenya, contrasinal, cyfrinair, contraseña, fjalëkalim, focalfaire, IP, creditcard, cc, ccnum, ccname, ccnumber, ccexpiry, ccexp, ccexpmonth, ccexpyear, cccvc, cccvv, cctype, cvc, cvv.
+For names and IDs, case and the symbols "-" and "_" are ignored.